Three Wide Offensive Drill

 Player A1 starts with the ball and rolls it out to A4 for a ground ball scoop.
 A4 scoops the ball and immediately passes it back to A1.
 After passing, A4 cuts back-door toward the goal to receive a return pass from A1 and finishes with a catch-and-shoot.
 Focus on clean scoops, accurate passes, and timing the back-door cut to create a good shooting angle.
 Encourage awareness of defenders, proper stick placement, and quick decision-making.
 For a challenge, add a defender randomly from either line.
 With the defender, players can cross in front of the goal and flip or fake-flip the ball instead of making the second pass to simulate in-game adjustments.

-Work 3v3 situations in the attack zone.
-3 offensive players vs 3 defenders.
+Work 2v2 situations in the attack zone.
+2 offensive players vs 2 defenders.
 Coach starts play with a ground ball or pass.
 Play until a goal, save, clear, or whistle.
 Variation: Defense clears all saves or takeaways out of the box.
-Add passing requirements or other skill constraints.
+Add rules like a minimum number of passes before shooting.